EriksonBahr/BlazorCalendar/BlazorCalendar/README.md

 - [ ] Make the amount of text vary when showing the events as labels
 - [ ] Add notification when an event is added
 - [ ] Add notification when an event is stating
+- [ ] Fix the login and logout redirects

 ## Credits